This is part of a FAQ series! Please share and comment if you found any of these articles helpful 🙂

 Programs like Reason and FL Studio make it really intuitive.

-Once the chunk of data appears (as dots, bars, etc.), the skies the limit on what you can do with it.
+Once the chunk of data appears (as dots, bars, etc.), the sky is the limit to what you can do.

 A shortlist of what you can do with MIDI: